evanx/refile/README.md

     }
 }
 ```

+Archived keys are actioned as follows:
+- `lpush` to `outq`
-where archived keys are pushed to `outq` or set to `expire` otherwise they are deleted.
+- set to `expire`
+- if neither of the above, then they are deleted

-That is to say, if `outq` is set, then further processing thereby might expire or delete the archived keys.
+That is to say, if `outq` is set, then further processing thereby takes responsibility to expire or delete the archived keys.

 ## Usage